Fort Kastela

 Fort Kastela (Benteng Kastela) is a ruined Portuguese fortress located at the southwest coast of Ternate.
 It is famous for being the first colonial fortification constructed in the Spice Islands (Maluku) of Indonesia.
 Built by the Portuguese in 1522, it is also referred to in different languages as São João Baptista de Ternate or Fortaleza de Ternate (Portuguese), Ciudad del Rosario (Spanish) or Gammalamma (Ternatean and Dutch).
-Today it is locally known as Kastella/, from spanish región of Castile.
+Today it is locally known as Kastella, named after the Spanish region of Castile.

 History

 In April 1521, a fleet was dispatched by King Manuel I of Portugal from Lisbon under the command of Jorge de Brito.
 The fleet was given orders to intercept the Spanish fleet of Ferdinand Magellan while sailing towards the Spice Islands from the Americas.
 Upon making landfall, they were ordered to construct a fortress on Ternate and to establish the Portuguese pre-eminence in the region.

 Fort São João Baptista de Ternate

 The initial fort was named by the Portuguese after Saint John the Baptist, on whose feast day the first stone was laid in 1522.
 It was completed in 15 February 1523.
 The location selected was on the south-west coast of Ternate, near the Sultan's Court, but 7 km from the island's main reef-free harbor at Talangame.
 São João Baptista commanded three narrow passages through the encircling reefs, which allowed small crafts to arrive for loading cloves, but prevented larger vessels from closing sufficiently to bombard.

 Several subsequent visitors described the fort as incomplete, and it was not until the governorship of António Galvão, commencing in 1536, that the defenses were improved significantly.

 After killing Ternate's Sultan Hairun in 1570, the Portuguese were besieged in their fort by forces of the new Sultan Baab for five years.
 In 1575, they handed over the fort and retreated to Ambon.